LumiSpy/lumispy/doc/user_guide/signal_tools.rst

 non-symmetric peaks with pronounced shoulders.
 It finds the centroid (center of mass) of a peak in the spectrum from the signal axis units (or pixel number) and the intensity at each pixel value.
-It basically represents a "weighted average" of the peak as such:
+It basically represents a "weighted average" of the peak defined as:

 .. math::